 Clarke says retailers are keen on the impact data Olio can provide – every month, it tells them how many people were fed, how much food was saved, the carbon emissions avoided and the amount of water saved by using its services.

 Nickels says the key to the success of the Gander app is its connection with Henderson Group’s EDGEPoS retail management system.
 It includes a “real-time view” of markdowns, with items automatically removed from Gander as they are bought.

 “We felt integration was key – something that didn’t add to the store processes by creating more back-office functions,” he says.
 “It ties in with reporting and financial figures, and it is all contained in one system within the store.”

 - Keeping staff engaged, motivated, connected and content is no easy task for retailers, but the industry is exploring new tools and techniques to improve the workplace.

-- Retailers from different sectors are on the hunt to fill similar IT job roles, but are all finding different ways to source the sought-after talent.
+- Retailers from different sectors are on the hunt to fill similar IT job roles, but are finding different ways to source the sought-after talent.

 Sweden-based Whywaste is another company operating in the food waste reduction space.
 It has an array of tech tools to help retailers analyse potential food waste issues before they arise, as well as analytics that allow store staff to mark down goods in the most optimal way.

 Prevention rather than the cure to food waste problems is the mantra of Kristoffer Hagstedt, founder of Whywaste.
 Asda is currently trialling Whywaste’s Semafor, a digital date-checking offering that identifies products which are close to their expiry dates.

 “We have rolled it out so store staff are prompted with a list of products which are at risk of expiring in the coming days,” says Hagstedt.
 “Instead of assessing the whole store, staff only need to focus on a few products where they can take action before it expires.”